leonyuhanov/WOWPixelDriver/README.md

   * A 3pin cable for driving WS2812 & SK6812 Pixels
   * A 4pin cable for driving APA102 & SK9822 Pixels

+# Connecting the modules to your computers USB port
+You will need a USB to Micro USB cable to conect both modules for programming via the Arduino IDE.
+The Wemos D1 Mino boards included in this kit use the CH341 USB to Serial chip.
+Drivers are located [HERE](https://github.com/himalayanelixir/Arduino_USB_Drivers) for Most platforms

+# Powering your LEDs (on the driver module)
+The Driver module comes with a USB cable with a power switch, you will need to conect this to a power sources with enough current to drive your LED count.
+A powerbank with a 2A output is a great start.
+DO NOT CONECT YOUR LEDS TO THE DRIVER PANEL UNLESS YOU ARE DELIVERITNG POWER VIA THIS USB CABLE or you risk blowing up the 500ma power regulator on the driver board

 # Setting up your pixel map
 A template spreadsheet is provided [here](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Pixel%20Map%20Template.ods) This doc will focus on a simple matrix, but I'm adding more complex examples into the file as we go